 All new boarding students, Canadian and international, attend our week-long Orientation Program in late August.
 Orientation Week is an essential time for students to get settled into life at Branksome Hall and helps girls transition into the community.

-- Individual meetings with each girl’s Guidance Counsellor, language coordinator and the school nurse
+- Individual meetings with each girl’s School Counsellor, language coordinator and the school nurse

 - Assessments of each girl’s speaking, listening and writing skills